Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 For convenience, memory purchases happen automatically if additional allocations are needed within a transaction.
 This means that in most cases, users need not be concerned with the specifics of managing their memory allowance.

+##### Depth

+Convex places a limit on "stack" depth within Ops and Functions.
+While not strictly necessary (execution time constraints would at some point halt infinite recursion) a maximum depth is useful for two reasons:

+* Unbounded recursion should be discouraged in CVM code.
+The kinds of situations where it might be useful (heavy computations, or traversing large data structures, for example) should probably not be running on the CVM itself - this generally belongs in client or server code outside the CVM.
+* It makes the CVM implementation simpler and more performant, since the depth limit allows the underlying JVM stack to be safely used without the risk of `StackOverFlowError`s, and therefore removes the need to explicitly handle these.

+Currently the depth limit is 256.

 #### Runtime environment

-The CVM defines a small runtime system ("core") that provides CVM capabilities to CVM programs.
+The CVM defines a small core runtime system that provides CVM capabilities to CVM programs.
 These include:

 * Standard language control structures (loops, conditionals, error handling etc.)
 * Basic numerical functions (focused on 64-bit integer and IEEE 764 double precision floats)